Stonyx/AquaBusLib/docs/DataTransfer.md

 frequency - Frequency constant to calculate Amperage
 rawCurrent - reports current reading in full format

-It appears that EB8 uses RMS method to report total frequency.
+It appears that EB8 uses RMS method to report total current.
 The formula used by apex to arrive at the final amperage number is:
 ```
 AmpCurrent = ((sqrt(divsi3(RawCurrent,Frequency))*0x6ce8)/2^16)/10
 ```